-Another important piece of advice on how to improve English writing is to take notes while reading.
+Another important piece of advice on improving your English writing skills is to take notes while reading.
 Here is what I did a few years back.
 Before putting together an article, I usually researched the topic fully (I still do that today.)
 I made it a point to pick a few blog posts, copy every phrase I like, and paste it into a text document.

 Adding sentence after sentence, the file soon became a massive building block of my writing expertise.
-I put in there synonyms of words that I didn’t know about, idioms that were relevant to the topics I scribbled about, popular collocations, and whatnot.
+I put in there synonyms of words that I hand’t heard of, idioms that were relevant to the topics I scribbled about, popular collocations, and whatnot.
 But they didn’t just sit in that document.
 I often went through the list to memorize the constructions so I could apply the new information to my writing assignments.
 And I referred to it when in need.

-For instance, at some point I was writing about cleaning.
+For instance, at some point, I was writing about cleaning.
 It was then that I expanded my cleaning vocabulary with handy synonyms and also consolidated previous knowledge.
-I started using words like immaculate, impeccable, spic-and-span, germ-free, sparkling, spotless, and pristine to refer to a place that was derived of stains, gunk and bacteria.
+I started using words like immaculate, impeccable, spic-and-span, germ-free, sparkling, spotless, and pristine to refer to a place that was deprived of stains, gunk, and bacteria.

 And when I wasn’t sure how to say something in English, I always googled my suggestion to find out the correct way to construct the phrase/sentence.
 Bear with me and I will tell you more about it in the next paragraphs.

-Truth is, I never really wondered how to improve English.
-Apparently, the best way to learn a language is to use it.
+Apparently, the best way to learn to write in a foreign language is to use it.
 All the time.

 One thing I want to stress is the fact that no matter whether you take notes or not, it can never work unless you open a blank document and type in word after word.